Written by Sara Fekri

 Introduction

 Hello everyone!
 We are the Telescope Group 2023: Sof, Stel, Sara, Sarthak, Elvi, Matin, and Malcom.
-As part of our 3rd year research project, we are looking at different star clusters in London’s dark skies to measure the age of the stars within the clusters and produce a Hertzberg-Russel (HR) diagram for them.
+As part of our 3rd year research project, we are looking at different star clusters in London’s dark skies to measure the age of the stars within the clusters and produce a Hertzsprung-Russell (HR) diagram for them.

 The steps taken for our project each have a detailed blog post and are as follows: